 Andrew Wakefield lawsuits

-Wakefield’s wealth: the house from which he solicited cash from families of disabled children
+Wakefield’s wealth: the house from which he raised lawsuit cash from families of kids with disabilities

 December 2014